 Phospholipase A_2 is a normal constituent of wheat flour and is itself not considered to be allergenic.
-However, in their Application, DSM indicate that their granulated formulation (e.g. as used in bakery products) may be granulated on wheat flour.
-The use of wheat flour as a base in this formulation would require wheat flour (gluten) to be declared in the product due to the requirements contained in Table to clause 4 of Standard 1.2.3.
+However, in the Application, the Applicant indicates that its granulated formulation (e.g. as used in bakery products) may be granulated on wheat flour.

+The use of wheat flour as a base in this formulation would require wheat flour (gluten) to be declared in the product due to the requirements contained in the Table to clause 4 of Standard 1.2.3.